omr-turbo/gc-arrays-tutorial/worksheet.md

 If we chose to represent references in a 32bit property, we know that the maximum heap address we can represent is 2^32, or 4gib.
 However, we can play with object alignment to increase that limit dramatically on 64 bit systems.

 If we know objects sizes are always a multiple of 2, then every address on the heap must be even, and thus have a zero in the least significant bit.
 That's one bit that's zero in every valid reference!
-We can shift the heap addresses right by one bit as we compress, we've effectively doubled the maximum heap addresss we can represent in 32 bits.
+We can shift the heap addresses right by one bit as we compress, we've effectively doubled the maximum heap address we can represent in 32 bits.

 The table below shows the relationship between object alignment and maximum address in a 32bit value.